MaSe69/dssb/md/30_Julia/julia_20_df_ops.md

 The result is an additional column with column name C that is the row-wise product of columns A and B.

+Such column with column multiplication is of utmost practical value.

 ### Multiply with a column (or other suitable vector)